sindresorhus/load-grunt-tasks/readme.md

 ### requireResolution

-Traverse the file hierarchy, just like node does when requiring modules.

 Type: `boolean`
 Default: `false`

+Traverse up the file hierarchy looking for dependencies like `require()`, rather than the default grunt-like behavior of loading tasks only in the immediate `node_modules` directory.

 ## License